THUMNLab/AutoGL/docs/docfile/tutorial/t_robust.rst

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
 G-RNA is able to search for robust Graph Neural Networks based on clean graph data and gain high robustness on perturbed data for searched architectures.

-Specifically, G-RNA design a robust search space for the message-passing mechanism by adding the adjacency matrix mask operations into the search space, which comprises various defensive operation candidates and allows us to search for defensive GNNs.
+Specifically, G-RNA designs a robust search space for the message-passing mechanism by adding the adjacency matrix mask operations into the search space, which comprises various defensive operation candidates and allows us to search for defensive GNNs.
-Furthermore, it define a robustness metric to guide the search procedure, which helps to filter robust architectures.
+Furthermore, it defines a robustness metric to guide the search procedure, which helps to filter robust architectures.
-In this way, G-RNA helps to understand GNN robustness from an architectural perspective and meanwhile effectively search for optimal adversarial robust GNNs.
+In this way, G-RNA helps understand GNN robustness from an architectural perspective and effectively searches for optimal adversarial robust GNNs.

-Here is an example for G-RNA's implementation.
+Here is an example of G-RNA's implementation.

-First, set autogl backend and load dataset.
+First, set autogl backend and load the dataset.

 .. code-block:: python
     # set autogl-backend
     import os